hughdbrown/download_fixer/README.md

 the file in a new directory and all directory-instances then point at the single copy.

 # Installation
-Run `python setup.py scripts` from a command prompt.
+Run

+    $ python setup.py install_scripts

+from a command prompt.
+The installation will make a script file named `download-fixer` that you can run from the command line.
+On linux and OSX, the script will be placed in `/usr/local/bin`.
+I can't vouch for what happens in Windows.

 # Operation
 In a terminal, cd to the root directory of a collection of downloaded resources (video files,